See Care teams procedure for tasks that must be undertaken.

-All care team members must have a copy of the current case plan, actions table and care plan so members are clear about actions, responsibilities and timelines.
+All care team members must have a copy of the current case plan, actions table, current risk assessment and care plan so members are clear about actions, responsibilities and timelines.
 A copy of the care plan should always be given to Child Protection so it can be attached to the planning component of the child’s case record in CRIS.

 Dispute resolution in care teams

 Care team members are expected to work together using a problem-solving approach.
 The care team convenor’s role in leading the care team includes working to resolve disputes as they arise.
 If care team members are unable to resolve disputes despite the best efforts of the care team convenor, the matter should be referred to the case planner for resolution.

 Care team members have a vital role to play in providing good care for children who cannot live with their own parents.
 It is critical that everyone works collaboratively to: